Divius/Divius.github.io/posts/ironic-denver-2019.rst

 Then we discussed potentially exposing detailed bare metal inventory to Placement.
 To avoid partial allocations, Placement could introduce new API to consume the whole resource provider.
 Ironic would use it when creating an allocation.
-No specifically committments were made with regards to this idea.
+No specific commitments were made with regards to this idea.

 Finally we came with the following workflow for bare metal reservations in
 Blazar: